clee421/misc/README.md

 Tuesday Strategies would just like to see how you would solve a problem similar to problems you might encounter in your day to day work.
 Please don't feel that you need to spend more than a few hours on this.
 You should focus your time on what you think is most interesting.
-If you like the frontend then make a pretty frontend.
+If you like the front-end then make a pretty front-end.
-If you like the backend then focus on the backend.
+If you like the back-end then focus on the back-end.

 Please do make it so that anyone can use the software (no terminal only applications).